-- To give subject teachers the opportunity to report on how well pupils are doing in a number of different aspects/topics of their work. - To give subject teachers to opportunity to report on pupils' behaviour, effort, organisation, achievements and next steps. - To allow teachers to comment on progress towards targets set.
+• To give subject teachers the opportunity to report on how well pupils are doing in a

+- To give subject teachers to opportunity to report on pupils' behaviour, effort, organisation, achievements and next steps. - To allow teachers to comment on progress towards targets set and to provide advice in terms of next steps in order that pupils can fulfil their potential in that subject.